 Salty, spicy, tangy, crunchy and ridiculously quick to put together...
-This Peanut Chaat is the easiest cold side dish that comes together in 10 minutes or less with very little prep.
+This Peanut Chaat is the easiest cold appetizer that comes together in 10 minutes or less with very little prep.
 It pairs perfectly with a cup of chai or a cold beer!

 There's no frying, making chutneys, or using processed foods with this.
-Peanut Chaat is simple and flavorful and great for throwing together for a gathering as a snack or side dish.
+Peanut Chaat is simple and flavorful and great for throwing together for a gathering as a snack or appetizer.

 What is Indian Chaat?

 A popular street food in South Asia, "chaat" describes an entire category of Indian snacks!
 They're the preferred vegetarian starter at any desi restaurant.
 It hits every flavor profile and texture that makes it craveable - sweet, spicy, tangy, salty, crunchy.

 Chaat is essentially a quick snack you can make at any time with things that are already in your pantry.
 Usually, family and friends sit over a tablescape of different chaats with a cup of freshly brewed chai to gossip.
 A popular pun is, "let's chat over chaat."

 A Formula to all Chaats